codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

 ## Checkout a specific repository/revision (project based pipeline)

-If you want to checkout a specific git repository regardless on what repository actually created the trigger you can just define all values in a non static manner.
-For example if you want your pipeline to always checkout git repository `foo` even when the trigger happened from repository `bar` you can define the checkout step as below:
+If you want to check out a specific git repository regardless of what repository actually created the trigger you can just define all values in a non-static manner.
+For example, if you want your pipeline to always checkout git repository `foo` even when the trigger happened from repository `bar` you can define the checkout step as below:

 `codefresh.yml`
 {% highlight yaml %}